Help for Irritable Bowel Syndrome: SCD, GAPS or Low Fodmap Diet for IBS?

 The low Fodmap diet allows small amounts of granulated sugar while the other two diets don’t.
 We know now that fructose is actually well absorbed when an equal amount (or greater) of glucose is present at the same time, as for example in granulated sugar, maple syrup and rice bran syrup.

 As the knowledge in food technology has expanded, diets of necessity have had to change, and the low Fodmap diet is the latest evolution in the area of carbohydrate restriction.

 However, we are all individuals and you have to find your own perfect diet which may not be any one of these in its entirety.
 It is exciting to see where the next step will be as research and experimental studies continue.
 We are very lucky that there are finally solutions for those of us who have suffered for decades without an answer in sight.

 Suzanne Perazzini is the author of two low Fodmap cookbooks, Low Fodmap Menus and Low Fodmap Snacks.
-She is also the creator of the Inspired Life Low Fodmap Coaching Program.
 She lives in New Zealand in a house overlooking the Pacific Ocean with her husband and son.
 Since discovering the low FODMAP diet, her irritable bowel syndrome issues, which she has suffered from all her life, have all but disappeared.
 Her blog, www.strandsofmylife.com, focuses on the low FODMAP diet and features videos, recipes and articles on irritable bowel syndrome and the diet.
 Her mission in life is to help those who suffer from IBS to implement the low Fodmap diet and to integrate it into their lives.

 Related posts you might like: